SeniorCapstone/MobileApp/README.md

 -XMLFiles contains the xml files that were used.

--TestApplication.zip has all of the files that are neccessary for it to run.
+-TestApplication.zip has all of the java and xml files.
+It also contains other files that are neccesary for the program to run.